coastal karo tough enough to stop the salt wind

 Not Threatened

-The Karo is the tough one, the grey one, the tree that wears a raincoat to the beach.
-Its leaves are thick, leathery, and covered in a dense mat of greyish-white hairs – especially on the underside.
-The top surface is dark green and slightly glossy, but the overall effect is grey, as if the tree has been dusted with ash or bleached by the salt.
+It wears a raincoat.
+The Karo is the tough one.
+The grey one.
+The tree that wears a raincoat to the beach.
+Its leaves are thick, leathery, and covered in a dense mat of greyish-white hairs.
+Especially on the underside.
+The top surface is dark green and slightly glossy.
+But the overall effect is grey.
+As if the tree has been dusted with ash or bleached by the salt.
 This hairy coating is the Karo's secret weapon.
-It traps moisture, reflects the harsh sunlight, and protects the leaf from the drying, burning effects of the salt spray.
+It traps moisture.
+Reflects the harsh sunlight.
+Protects the leaf from the drying, burning effects of the salt spray.
 The Karo shrugs off the sea like a duck shrugs off water.
 What makes it special?
 The toughness.
 The Karo is a pioneer of the exposed shore.
-It is often the first tree to colonise a coastal cliff or a dune, its roots spreading wide and shallow to anchor it in the shifting sand.
-It grows low and bushy in the open, a small tree of 5 to 8 metres, with a thick, spreading canopy that blocks the wind.
-In sheltered spots, it can grow taller – up to 12 metres – but on the exposed coast, it stays low, compact, and dense.
+It is often the first tree to colonise a coastal cliff or a dune.
+Its roots spread wide and shallow to anchor it in the shifting sand.
+It grows low and bushy in the open.
+A small tree of 5 to 8 metres.
+With a thick, spreading canopy that blocks the wind.
+In sheltered spots, it can grow taller.
+Up to 12 metres.
+But on the exposed coast, it stays low, compact, and dense.
 The flowers are another clue.
 The Karo produces clusters of small, bell-shaped flowers in spring.
-The flowers are dark red, almost purple, and they are heavily scented – a sweet, spicy perfume that carries on the wind.
-At night, the scent attracts moths, which are the tree's primary pollinators.
-The Karo is a tree of the night, of the dark hours when the wind drops and the sea is quiet.
-The fruit is a small, woody capsule that splits open to reveal a sticky, black seed surrounded by a bright red, fleshy pulp.
-The seeds are eaten by birds – the kererū, the tūī, the silvereye – which carry them to new locations.
+The flowers are dark red.
+Almost purple.
+And they are heavily scented.
+A sweet, spicy perfume that carries on the wind.
+At night, the scent attracts moths.
+Which are the tree's primary pollinators.
+The Karo is a tree of the night.
+Of the dark hours when the wind drops and the sea is quiet.
+The fruit is a small, woody capsule.
+It splits open to reveal a sticky, black seed surrounded by a bright red, fleshy pulp.
+The seeds are eaten by birds.
+The kererū, the tūī, the silvereye.
+Which carry them to new locations.
 The Karo is a tree that travels on wings.
-The wood of the Karo is dense and heavy, but the tree is rarely large enough to be useful for timber.
+The wood of the Karo is dense and heavy.
+But the tree is rarely large enough to be useful for timber.
 Its value is in its resilience.
-It is the tree that holds the coast together, the tree that stands where others fall.
-Biologically, the Karo is a member of the Pittosporum family – a group of trees and shrubs that are known for their tough, leathery leaves and their sweetly scented flowers.
-The Karo is the toughest of them all, the one that has pushed furthest into the salt zone.
+It is the tree that holds the coast together.
+The tree that stands where others fall.
+Biologically, the Karo is a member of the Pittosporum family.
+A group of trees and shrubs known for their tough, leathery leaves and sweetly scented flowers.
+The Karo is the toughest of them all.
+The one that has pushed furthest into the salt zone.
 To stand near a Karo on a windy day is to stand near a tree that does not care about the wind.
-The leaves are grey, the branches are low, the trunk is thick.
-The salt spray drifts over it, the wind howls around it, the sun beats down on it.
+The leaves are grey.
+The branches are low.
+The trunk is thick.
+The salt spray drifts over it.
+The wind howls around it.
+The sun beats down on it.
 The Karo does not flinch.
 It has been here for centuries.
 It will be here for centuries more.
 The Karo is not a king.
 It is not a warrior.
-It is the sentinel of the shore, the grey one, the one that wears a raincoat to the beach.
+It is the sentinel of the shore.
+The grey one.
+The one that wears a raincoat to the beach.
 It has been here for millennia.
 It will be here as long as the sea keeps spraying.